opral/monorepo/rfcs/001-core-architecture.md

 Develop a custom AST that is inspired by Fluent and the upcoming MessageFormat 2.0 spec.
 During prototyping the observation has been made that inlang will most likely require custom AST nodes and thereby deviate from existing designs in any case.
 Most ASTs are designed for consumption rather than applications.
 Some ASTs like Fluent also impose numerous features that would have to be supported albeit the benefit and future is unclear.
 A good example are [Terms](https://projectfluent.org/fluent/guide/terms.html).

-### SDK
+### i18n Library

 Messages need to be retrieved and formatted.
-That's the job of an i18n SDK.
+That's the job of an i18n library.
 Most implementations make use of a key-value resource and a lookup function called `t` (translate), or a translation component.
-From a developer's perspective, the i18n SDK loads resources, detects the language of a user, and formats the message.
+From a developer's perspective, the i18n library loads resources, detects the language of a user, and formats the message.
 In other words: "The message `example` should be displayed here in the correct language and format for me".

 #### Illustration